A Critical Domain For the First Normalized Nontrivial Steklov Eigenvalue Among Planar Annular Domains

-\textbf{Remark:} Note that in proving the above proposition we have used the following fact.
+\textbf{Remark:} Note that in proving Theomre \ref{mainresult}, we have used the following fact.
 If $f,h,g$ are differentiable functions such $f=h+g$, and $h^{\prime}(a)=0$ and $g^{\prime}(a)=0$, then $f^{\prime}(a)=0$.
-Then noting that $\Lambda_{c}$ provides a critical domain from equation \eqref{equ581} and it also provides a critical domain from equation \eqref{equ582} since the sum equations \eqref{equ581} and \eqref{equ582} gives
+Noting that $\Lambda_{c}$ provides a critical domain from equation \eqref{equ581}, and it also provides a critical domain from equation \eqref{equ582}, and since the sum equations \eqref{equ581} and \eqref{equ582} gives

-then $\Lambda_{c}$ is a critical domain for the shape functional $\lambda_{1,1}(\Omega)|\partial\Omega|$.
+Then, $\Lambda_{c}$ is a critical domain for the shape functional $\lambda_{1,1}(\Omega)|\partial\Omega|$.
 In other words we have